-This part aims at numerically exploring the behaviour of the model by running long-term simulations (200 years) where we focused on the effect of crop productivity, comparing the effect of the link and its shape, on the overall C budget on longer timescales.
-To this end, we built two sets of 1000 scenarios in which model parameters values were randomly generated, assuming a uniform distribution, in an extended range corresponding to the minimum and maximum observed values of selected sites (see Table 3).
-Selected parameters include the distribution with of root density ( $\varphi(z)$ , Eq 6) and the depth attenuation of C mineralization (ur, Eq 7), the initial clay content (cl), erosion rate (E) and crop productivity response to erosion (exponent B, Eq 1) vary in a larger range than the site-specific set of parameters generated previously (Table 3).
-We took the maximum and minimum value of each parameter reported in the site characteristic compilation of Van Oost et al. (2007) to set the limits of the extended ranges.
-Erosion rates were extended up to 3 mm yr-1, which represents a high erosion case which can be found for example in Mediterranean countries (De la Rosa et al., 2000).
-The root-depth parameter indicates the root penetration in the soil and its value is taken so that 95 % of the roots were distributed in the first 35 cm to 65 cm with respective values of $\varphi$ of 4 to 6 (30 % to 45 % of the roots in the first 20 cm).
+We explored the behaviour of the model by running additional long-term simulations (200 years) where we focused on the effect of crop productivity on the overall C budget on longer timescales.
+We built two sets of 1000 scenarios in which model parameters values were randomly generated, assuming a uniform distribution, in an extended range corresponding to the minimum and maximum observed values of selected sites (see Table 3).
+Selected parameters include the distribution of root depth and carbon mineralization rate, the initial clay content (cl), erosion rate (E) and crop productivity response to erosion (exponent B) vary in a larger range than the site-specific set of parameters generated previously (Table 3).
+This extended range is dictated by the difference between the smallest and largest values provided by Van Oost et al. (2007), while erosion rates were extended up to 3 mm yr-1, which represents a high erosion case which can be found for example in Mediterranean countries (De la Rosa et al., 2000).
+The root-depth parameter indicates the root penetration in the soil and its value is taken so that 95 % of the roots were distributed in the first 35 cm to 65 cm with respective values of φ of 4 to 6 (30 % to 45 % of the roots in the first 20 cm).
 These values are in accordance with previous SPEROS parametrization obtained by inverse modelling (Dlugoss et al., 2012, Nadeu et al., 2015).
+As for the mineralization distribution, the given range resulted turnover rates at 1 m depth of 137 to 700 years for the slow C pool ($1/k{t,z}$, Eq.
+8), which is in line with the centennial turnover rate found in deep colluvium by Wang et al. (2014) or Van Oost et al (2012).
 In order to explore the effect of clay content, we linearly scaled the initial clay content profile (cl) creating an effective range of clay content from 5 % to 45 % in the topsoil (Table 3).
-We performed two analysis each one based on its own 1000 scenario set: in analysis A, the erosion rate was allowed to vary from scenario to scenario while, in the second set of 1000 scenarios (analysis B) the erosion rate was set as a constant to 1 mm yr-1 (Table 3b).
+We performed two analysis based each one based on a 1000 scenario set: in analysis A, the erosion rate was allowed to vary from scenario to scenario while, in the second set of 1000 scenarios (analysis B) the erosion rate was set as a constant to 1 mm yr-1 (Table 3b).
 The use of these two different analysis approaches allows for an easier identification of the role of erosion.

 We performed a SOBOL procedure based on the Fourier Amplitude Sensitivity Test (FAST) to assess the contribution of each individual parameter to the global variance of the results (Cukier et al., 1973; Cukier et al., 1975).
 Finally, using the set of 1000 randomly-generated scenarios with variable erosion rate (analysis A), we evaluated the impact of the erosion-crop productivity link on the SOC content and vertical fluxes after 200 years by comparing the results produced by the model in FB configuration (including the effect of erosion on productivity) and in CTL configuration (no effect of erosion on crop productivity).
 Note that in these long-term simulations, the reference productivity does not change as we assume constant agricultural practices.
-We discuss the implication of this assumption in the discussion.
+We discuss the implication of this hypothesis in the discussion.

-3 Results
+20 3 Results